+As discussed in Note 1G.12, the Pool records a right-to-use subscription asset and corresponding subscription liability where total payments for fixed costs over the subscription term (excluding tech support and sales taxes) are greater than or equal to \$50,000.
+Subscriptions that do not meet this capitalization criteria are recognized as current period expenses.
 Variable payments arrangements are a common component of WSTIP agreements in that the Pool procures risk management solutions (or platforms) and our Members gain access based on user licensing.
 In accordance with GASB 96 paragraph 17, variable payments for the number of user seats or licenses are not included in the measurement of the subscription liability.
 As such, WSTIP excludes payments for variable costs related to user licensing and bulk user licensing (e.g. 500 seats).
-WSTIP records a right-to-use subscription asset and corresponding subscription liability where total payments for fixed costs over the subscription term are greater than or equal to \$50,000.
-Subscriptions that do not meet this capitalization criteria are recognized as current period expenses.

-WSTIP may end up with an aggregate of excluded agreements that is greater than \$50,000 due to the nature of how WSTIP supports its Members.
-WSTIP procures risk management solutions that our Members want to try and test to see if those risk management solutions will be effective for them.
-If a tested solution works for all WSTIP Members, they could elect to have the Pool renew or renegotiate for a longer-term arrangement at which time the Pool would evaluate that new agreement to the SBITA guidance and act accordingly.
+WSTIP may end up with an aggregate of excluded agreements that is greater than \$50,000.
 It is not anticipated that excluded agreements would exceed \$100,000 in any given year.
 Aggregate amounts under \$100,000 are not significant to WSTIP's financial statements.